jaebradley/react-contact-information/README.md

 ## Introduction

-Simple `React` component for all the ways to contact and connect across a variety of services in a world driven by the Internet of Things.
+Simple `React` component that combines all the ways to get connected across a variety of services.

 Icons driven by [`FontAwesome`](fontawesome.io/icons/); styles driven by `[Bootstrap](https://v4-alpha.getbootstrap.com) / [reactstrap](reactstrap.github.io)`.